kkhuang81/NIGCN/README.md

 # Node-wise Diffusion for Scalable Graph Learning

-This repository contains the codes of GTR and GTRO, data process, and split generation codes.
+This repository contains the codes of NIGCN, data process, and split generation codes.

 ## Requirements
 - CUDA 10.1.243